Do you want to know how to get rid of German cockroaches? Don’t worry! We have you covered.

-Unless you develop an allergic reaction, you can tend to the bites at home.
+You can tend to the bites at home unless you develop an allergic reaction.
 However, roaches are unlikely to bite you.
 They prefer other sources of nutrition and only turn towards humans if the nest has exhausted its other resources.

 Preventing an infestation is easier than dealing with a flood of hard-to-kill insects.
-It’s important to know how to get rid of German cockroaches, but prevention methods can help steer them away from your kitchen.
+Knowing how to get rid of German cockroaches is vital, but prevention methods can help steer them away from your kitchen.

-Whether you’re interested in completely deterring cockroaches from entering your home, or you want to make sure they never come back, there are steps you can take to keep these pests out of your home.
+Whether you’re interested in completely deterring cockroaches from entering your home or you want to make sure they never come back, you can take steps to keep these pests out of your home.

 Keep your Home Clean

 Wipe up any lingering crumbs and promptly wash dishes, so the cockroaches will have nothing to eat.
-Dispose or cover grease, pet kibble, and any non-perishable foods as this domesticated species will gravitate towards any food source.
+Dispose of or cover grease, pet kibble, and any non-perishable foods, as this domesticated species will gravitate toward any food source.

 These roaches are also attracted to areas with an available water source.
 Wipe down damp areas and drain any standing water in your sink, shower, or dishwasher.
 Also, frequently check your sink or fridge for possible leaks.

 Not only will this cut down on your utility bill, but this is also how to get rid of German cockroaches!
 They cannot live more than a few days without water, so they will find other areas to infest if your house isn’t hospitable.